 Best place for a nap: Upstairs in the study hall in McCain Hall or outside the chapel in Holy Cross House

-Best hangover breakfast: Waffles at the Coffee Mill Restaurant
+Best hangover breakfast: Anything and everything at the Coffee Mill Restaurant

 Best place to study: Again, upstairs in the study hall or outside the chapel in Holy Cross (probably because you can just nap instead)